edisonpapers/lathrops-notes/1/README.md

 X ==What new force?=={description="Lathrop’s marginalia followed by vertical red line"}.
 Electric Signaling at seal, cloud flash—induction,—Cables using Thin Copper wire & signaling by new force.

-Animation suspended by Chloroform then Submersion in pure cyanogen Lowerest boiling point Hydrocarbon of the peteroleum series—octane?—until all water displaced in the tissued & then sealed in glass vessels animation thus preventing decomposition by the action of Bacteria internal & external= reanimated by Exhaustion of the Cyanogen by Vacuum pump & letting in of pure distilled water at temperature of 98.4—with mechanical inflation of the lungs and the use of a weak current to start muscular action■<OK>n
+Animation suspended by Chloroform then Submersion in pure cyanogen Lowerest boiling point Hydrocarbon of the peteroleum series—octane?—until all water displaced in the tissued & then sealed in glass vessels animation thus preventing decomposition by the action of Bacteria internal & external= reanimated by Exhaustion of the Cyanogen by Vacuum pump & letting in of pure distilled water at temperature of 98.4—with mechanical inflation of the lungs and the use of a weak current to start muscular action
-MN

 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/D9004AFW/manifest seq="27" right
 ==X=={description= "marginalia added by Lathrop"}. neutralization of gravitation by a r a molecular Screeno regulatable. when rec  person inside non Conducting chamber— after passing limits of our atmospheric sheildb adjusted to attain speeds of 100▪000 miles per second there being no friction vacous spaces.
 Stearing by obliquely adjustable Screens.
 Regular time between Earth & Mars 5 hours in our atmosphere ______ hours in space & 3 hours in Mars atmosphere